dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```
 Exception in thread "main" java.lang.RuntimeException: java.io.NotSerializableException: com.java.test.Body
 ```

-There are 3 ways we can customize serialization
+There are 3 ways we can customize serialization:
 * 1. define `serialPersistentFields` array with fields to be serialized
 * 2. define `writeObject` and `readObject` for custom serialization (if you want even more fine-grained control you can use `writeFields` and `readFields`)
 * 3. implement `Externalizable` interface
 Set `serialPersistentFields` to define what fields to serialize.
 Name should be private and match exactly.
 ```java
 import java.io.*;